Did you know you can claim back VAT on mileage expenses?

 Advisory Electric Rate

-HMRC have published the Advisory Electric Rate (AER) for pure electric company cars, and the rate is 5ppm.
+HMRC have published the latest Advisory Electric Rate (AER) for pure electric company cars, and the rate has increased from 5ppm to 8ppm.

 How to calculate VAT on mileage